City of Aiken Crime Prevention Tips

 - Make sure the fireplace has a sturdy screen to stop sparks from flying into the room.

 - Test smoke alarms at least once a month

 For more information and resources for fire safety visit the National Fire Protection Association at: NFPA

 Staying active in your community will help you to feel safer, and help to make your neighborhood a better place to live.

 - Join a Neighborhood Watch.

-- If a friend has been a victim of crime, be supportive.
+- Become a foster grandparent or block parent for children who may need help in an emergency.
+If a friend has been a victim of crime, be supportive.
 Listen carefully and non-judgmentally, cook a meal, help repair damage or replace belongings.
 Accompany the victim to the police station and to court.

 - Volunteer for a local Court Watch to help make court more responsive to citizen needs.